FTX Gets Court Approval to Pay Nearly 120 Percent of Creditor Claim Amounts

 The payments will be made within 60 days of the reorganization plan becoming effective.

-FTX expects the total value of property collected, converted to cash, and available for distribution to be in the range of $14.7 billion to 16.5 billion.
+FTX expects the total value of property collected, converted to cash, and available for distribution to be in the range of $14.7 billion to $16.5 billion.

 FTX’s bankruptcy stems from financial issues at the firm.
-A CoinDesk report published balance sheet details of Alameda Research, the trading firm established by FTX’s disgraced CEO, Sam Bankman-Fried.
+A CoinDesk report published balance sheet details for Alameda Research, the trading firm established by FTX’s disgraced CEO, Sam Bankman-Fried.
 The report revealed that a substantial amount of Alameda’s assets were locked in FTX’s digital coin FTT.

 A later report from CNBC indicated that Alameda was trading billions of dollars from FTX accounts without client knowledge and that the firm leveraged FTT as collateral.

 FTX eventually filed for bankruptcy in November 2022.
-Prior to the bankruptcy, the company’s balance sheet showed the firm had only $900 million in liquid assets to cover its $9 billion in liabilities.
+Prior to the bankruptcy, the company’s balance sheet showed that the firm had only $900 million in liquid assets to cover its $9 billion in liabilities.

 The company suspended customer withdrawals, and its assets were frozen by Bahamas regulators.